nginx/njs-acme/README.md

 ### Building `acme.js` With Docker

-If you do not want to have to worry about installing Node.js and other build dependencies, then you can run this command:
+If you want to use your own NGINX installation and do not want to have to worry about installing Node.js and other build dependencies, then you can run this command:
 ```
 make docker-copy
 ```

 This will build the full image and copy the `acme.js` file to the local `dist/` directory.
+You can then include this file in your NGINX deployments.

 ### Building `acme.js` Without Docker